sean6bucks/graphql-query-builder/README.md

 # SK GraphQL Query Builder

-### An even simpler, ES5 friendly, GraphQL query builder
+### An even simpler Javascript, ES5 friendly, GraphQL query builder
 **No need for multiple functions, commands, or es5 compatible compiling.
 Just create a single Query with an options object and get a GraphQL ready query string in return.**

 *Forked from https://github.com/codemeasandwich/graphql-query-builder - a simple ES6 graphql query builder*